Vivienne Olive (more info)

 Gwion Thomas (webpage)

 Gwion has been an opera and concert baritone soloist for many years and has sung principal roles for Welsh National Opera, Scottish Opera and many others companies.
 He teaches singing privately and at Royal Birmingham Conservatoire and at Rugby School.
-He is Co-Artistic Director of the Brixworth Music Festival
+Gwion is a co-founder and former Artistic Director of the Brixworth Music Festival

 Chloe was until recently the Rector in charge of Brixworth and Holcot.
 She was ordained in 2009 and served her curacy in Knighton, Leicester.
 Chloe studied singing at the Royal Northern College of Music and was a freelance classical singer, and singing teacher.
 She taught privately in Leicester for many years, and at Northampton High School for Girls, and Northampton Music Service.
-Chloe is Artistic Adviser and Event Coordinator to the Festival.
+Chloe is a co-founder and former Artistic Adviser of the Festival.
 Chloe is now Rector of the United Benefice of Farnham Royal with Hedgerley, near Slough.

 BMF 2019 Accounts